nevalego/machine_learning_AI_python/README.md

 📌 Well-documented code, ideal for learning and reusing in business applications.

-📌 Attractive for recruiters looking for data science, AI, and predictive modeling talent.

 📩 I’m *open to new opportunities*!
 If you’re interested in my work, feel free to reach out.